teesar/2420_1/guide.md

 ## Step 5: Create Droplent Running Arch Linux

-1. Navigate to the Digital Ocean website and log in to your account.
+1. Navigate to the DigitalOcean website and log in to your account.

 2. Click **Create** near the top of the page.
 ![alt text](image-12.png)